brendankellyODG/opendatagroup.github.io/Product Manuals/Record Sets and Control Records/index.md

 ### Output Conventions

 There is some ambiguity involved when encoding a record set to an Avro type.
-To resolve this, FastScore uses the following mapping conventions to determine how to encode each element in the output record set:
+To resolve this, ModelOp Center uses the following mapping conventions to determine how to encode each element in the output record set:

 #### In Python: